• About

 When is Carnival in Ecuador?

 Ecuador Carnival is celebrated in accordance with the Roman Catholic religious calendar and generally falls in February or March every year.
 Carnival immediately precedes Ash Wednesday, which falls 40 days before Easter.
+Carnival is the Tuesday before Ash Wednesday.

-• Carnival 2024 is February 9th.
+• Carnival 2024 is Tuesday, February 9th.

 However, Carnival is actually celebrated in Ecuador for more than just Carnival Tuesday.
-The day before Carnival and Carnival Tuesday itself are national holidays, meaning that most festivities extend from the preceding Saturday through Carnival Tuesday.
-Some celebrations precede this by almost a month, with parades and presentations “kicking off” Ecuador Carnival in early February.
+Carnival Tuesday and the day before Carnival are national holidays, meaning that most festivities extend from the preceding Saturday through Carnival Tuesday.

 Excited kids that manage to get their hands on foam canisters before Carnival sometimes play their own Ecuador Carnival games up to a month in advance, though usually with each other rather than bystanders.